agavrel/42_CheatSheet/README.md

   b's value:  5,   b's address: 0x7ffd99492f0c
 ```

-**NB: On the second printf you will get the same as for a, notice that you have to dereference the pointer with * to get the value, and using the pointer alone (ptr) will give you the memory address.**
+**NB: On the second printf you will get the value that you got for `a`, notice that you have to dereference the pointer with * to get the value, and using the pointer alone (ptr) will give you the memory address.**

 #### [About Endianness](https://en.wikipedia.org/wiki/Endianness).